amrvac/amrvac/doc/rotatingframe.md

 # Rotating frame for HD/MHD/RHD

-An overview of how to activate the rotating frame module.
-This module works for cylindrical and spherical problems in 1-D, 2-D, and 3-D.
+An overview of how to activate the rotating frame module for Cartesian, cylindrical, and spherical problems in 1-D, 2-D, and 3-D.

 # Physics